Pharmacy in Practice (PIP) is a publishing firm and provides editorial, consultancy and training services to its readers.

 If you have any concerns or wish to exercise any of your rights under the GDPR, then you can contact the data protection lead in the following ways:

 At the start of a quiz, you will be asked to add your e-mail address.
 You do not need to do this to participate in the quiz, however it enables you to be e-mailed the answers and also the creation and delivery of a personalised certificate.
 If you do add your e-mail address it will be temporarily stored on our the PIP server managed by Turriff Web.

 We currently use the Sendinblue service to collect and securely store your personal information if you sign up to receive our weekly e-mail.
 You can read about their security measures here.

 Digital Iive events

 PIP requires a certain amount of information from digital live event delegates to ensure compliance with GDPR but also with the ABPI code.
 PIP will gather the information stated above for the purposes of running the live digital events.
 On occasions, companies who support the events may request further personal details.
 We will only share these with your explicit permission.

 How we use your data

-We need to collect some data from you, for example when you order products/services, use our website, attend/complete our courses or contact us.
+We need to collect some data from you, for example when you order products or services, use our website, attend or complete our courses or contact us.
 We will not use any data for marketing purposes without your consent and if we need to share your data with any third party partners we will inform you.
 Please see our privacy notice above for more information on how we use your data.

 You can view our complaints procedure here.